violetta-bas/healthcare-appointment-analytics/README.md

 ## Notes

-**Interactive report:** This project was developed in Power BI Desktop.
-A public interactive version is not available
+Interactive report: This project was developed in Power BI Desktop.
+A public interactive version is not available.